Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Methodology

 where $c$ is an element of $\rho$, and $|c|$ is its size.
-While the Dirichlet process features the infinite-dimensional object $\mathcal{K}$, the prior over partitions results from integrating it out.
-Hence the nonparametric model (in which the number of parameters is not fixed) implies a parametric model (in which the number of parameters is fixed) for the partitions \parencite{quintana2006predictive}.
-This makes it usable for our purposes, where we have a fixed number of parameters.
+While the Dirichlet process features the infinite-dimensional object $\mathcal{K}$, the prior over partitions \reviseAS{is finite-dimensional}. \reviseAS{In other words, while the Dirichlet process itself is often introduced as a ``nonparametric'' prior — due to the unbounded number of potential mixture components — it ultimately induces a probability measure over partitions of, in our case, parameters that we wish to compare and that can be represented in a parametric form.
+This parametric form is known in the literature as an example of a \textit{product partition model}} \parencite[e.g.,][]{quintana2006predictive, quintana2003bayesian}, and makes it usable for our purposes, where we have a fixed number of parameters.

-The leftmost column in Figure \ref{fig:prior-comparison} shows the DP prior over partitions (top) and number of inequalities (bottom) for different values of $\alpha$.
-Intuitively, one reasonable requirement for a prior in the context of penalizing multiplicity is to be monotonically decreasing in the number of partitions, which further implies a monotonically decreasing prior probability over the number of inequalities.
-This is the case for $\alpha = 0.50$ (beige diamonds) as shown in the top and bottom panels, and indeed for any value $\alpha < 1$.
-The value suggested by \textcite{gopalan1998bayesian} creates a symmetric prior over the partitions (yellow suns), implying that the model with no inequalities is a priori as likely as the model with all inequalities (in the $K = 5$ case, this yields $\alpha = 2.213$).
-The prior with $\alpha = 1$ (pink stars) results in a nonincreasing prior over the number of partitions, but in an increasing prior over the number of inequalities: the model with one inequality is more likely than the model with no inequalities.
+The leftmost column in Figure~\ref{fig:prior-comparison} shows the DP prior over partitions (top) and number of inequalities (bottom) for different values of $\alpha$. \reviseAStwo{One requirement for a prior to penalize \textit{model complexity} is to be decreasing in the number of inequalities, which is distinct from penalizing \textit{multiplicity} (see Section \ref{sec:prior_comparison2})}.
+This is the case for \reviseAS{$\alpha = \nicefrac{1}{H_{K-1}}$ (yellow octagrams)} as shown in the top and bottom panels, and for any value $\alpha \leq \nicefrac{1}{H_{K-1}}$, where $H_n$ is the n\textsuperscript{th} harmonic number (see Appendix~\refAppDecrDpp).
+The value suggested by \textcite{gopalan1998bayesian} creates a symmetric prior over the partitions \reviseAS{(terracotta hexagrams)}, implying that the model with no inequalities is \textit{a priori} as likely as the model with all inequalities (in the $K = 5$ case, this yields $\alpha = 2.213$).
+The prior with $\alpha = 1$ \reviseAS{(violet stars)} results in a nonincreasing prior over the number of partitions, but in an increasing prior over the number of inequalities: the model with one inequality is more likely than the model with no inequalities.